DCANascimento/TQS_Project_2/It0 Documentation/Epics.md

 ## EPIC 1 — Item Listing & Management (Owner-Side)
 ### Goal: Allow users to rent out videogames they receive.
 ### Includes:
-    •	Create an account as Item Owner
+    •	Create an account as a User
     •	Add a videogame listing (title, description, platform, condition, images)
     •	Set rental price and availability
     •	Edit or deactivate a listing